T145/magistics/README.md

 [![Build Status](https://travis-ci.org/T145/magistics.svg?branch=rewrite)](https://travis-ci.org/T145/magistics)

 ## Workspace Setup
-Simply plop your deobfuscated copy of Thaumcraft into the lib directory.
-Once that's set, then run one of the scripts contained in the [scripts](https://github.com/T145/magistics/tree/master/scripts) directory from the project's root directory and you should be all set!
+Once your deobfuscated copy of Thaumcraft is placed into the lib directory, then run one of the scripts contained in the [exec](https://github.com/T145/magistics/tree/master/exec) directory from the project's root directory and you should be all set!

 ## License Stuff
 All of the wonderful license information is located in the project's license file.
 The project source code falls under this license. *As for the assets (images and such), they are outlined as separate content!* The original creators own them, and require their explicit permission for external usage.